Rebecca Nash: Development

 Rebecca's belief that there is more to life than the piano is reinforced when she meets high school teacher Luke Cunningham (John Adam).
 Carter told Ross that Rebecca thinks Luke is "really cute and she likes the fact that he's a musician too."
 She admitted that her character gets "a little bit obsessed" with Luke and starts talking about moving in with him.
 Meanwhile, Donald thinks Luke is yet another distraction from Rebecca's music.
 When Rebecca threatens to stay in the Bay to be with Luke, Donald tries to put a stop to the "blossoming relationship", but things are taken out of hands when Luke admits that he is not interested in Rebecca.
-Adams commented, "Fisher's got the wrong end of the stick!
+Adam commented, "Fisher's got the wrong end of the stick!
 The situation between Luke and Rebecca was never what Fisher imagined.
 Luke didn't fall for Rebecca, he thought she was attractive, but if looks aren't backed up by a person you can get along with, you just get bored."
 Luke tries to let Rebecca down gently, but she loses her temper and throws a brick through his car window.
 Realising she cannot change Luke's mind, Rebecca packs up her belongings and returns to the city, leaving Donald to accuse Luke of robbing him of another daughter.

 Producers reintroduced the character in 1996 and recast the part to Belinda Emmett, who admitted that she did not pay close attention to the fact she was third actress to play Rebecca.
 She stated "I didn't watch any old episodes or anything to see how the previous actresses had interpreted the role, I just played her my way."
 She watched her own work back and thought her portrayal of the character was a very different Rebecca.
 Emmett liked the way she played the character, but found that she was nothing like Rebecca in real life.
 Emmett called Rebecca "sophisticated and worldly", while she said she was "a great big old dag!"
 In 1998, Jason Herbison from Inside Soap reported that the show's producers planned on giving the character a "sleek new look".
 This required Emmett to spend longer in the make-up department as they straightened her naturally curly hair.

-During that same year, Megan Connolly briefly took over the role of Rebecca, while Emmett received treatment for breast cancer.
+In late April 1998, Emmett had take time off from Home and Away after she was diagnosed with breast cancer and required surgery.
+Producer Russell Webb did not want Emmett to permanently leave the show and promised her that she could return when she wanted to.
+After talking things over with Emmett it was agreed that her role would be temporarily recast.
+Webb stated: "We will do whatever we can to support Belinda through this difficult time."
+Actress Megan Connolly took over the role of Rebecca, while Emmett received treatment.
 Emmett was forced to leave the role in 1999.
 She would not return to the show and died in 2006.